Skip to main content

 Frontend + backend + infrastructure (IaC)All three

 Monorepo with multiple servicesThe monorepo.
-Mjolnir will navigate it.
+Mjolnir navigates it.

 One repo is the simplest and most effective setup.
 If you have a separate frontend and backend, include both.
 Mjolnir correlates client-side routes with server-side handlers to find mismatches in access control.